 A TASK Job Evaluation project is underway and will ensure that all job descriptions are updated and that all post levels are correctly placed in the organogram and salary curve.
-On the other hand, a Performance Management System (PMS) for non-section 56/57 employees was developed and will be cascaded to lower levels in a phased approach to ensure recognition of good performance and to establish development gaps which might exist.
+On the other hand, a Performance Management System (PMS) for non-section 56/57 employees was developed and is currently cascaded to lower employees on levels 1-7, PMS will be further cascaded to the remaining levels in the next financial years using a phased approach to ensure recognition of good performance and to establish development gaps which might exist.